-Stephanie has been in the marketing industry for 20 years.
-Her role has varied… Innkeeper for the Grapevine bed and breakfast at Debonne Vineyards, Marketing Manager for Joseph-Beth Booksellers, Marketing Director for the Cuyahoga County Public Library System and Community Relations Director for Emeritus Senior Living.
+Stephanie has been in the marketing industry for 24 years.
+Her role has varied… Innkeeper for the Grapevine Bed & Breakfast at Debonne Vineyards, Marketing Manager for Joseph-Beth Booksellers, Marketing Director for the Cuyahoga County Public Library System, and Community Relations Director for Emeritus Senior Living.
 She is an active volunteer for Camp Sue Osborn, the Malone Scholarship Program, and is a puppy foster for a local rescue group.
 Stephanie and her husband PJ have two boys: Patrick and Joey, and 3 black labs: Darla, Frankie and Rebel.
-On her list of favorites: hunting for Lake Erie beach glass, the puttanesca at Piero’s Pasta House, and the September smell of grapes in the Grand River ValleySend Email
+On her list of favorites: hunting for Lake Erie beach glass, a turkey reuben at Briquette's Smokehouse, and the September smell of grapes in the Grand River Valley.Send Email

 Brandi has been in the Customer Service field for over 25 years, with dedication on retaining long-standing business relationships.
 Simultaneously, she has earned over 10 years of Business Office experience managing her family business.
 A life-long Ashtabula County resident, Brandi and her husband have enjoyed raising their daughter and two sons here and have a passion for the community.
 She is the go-to person for financial information and supporting business development.Send Email